Bramley Buffaloes: 2000–2004: foundations

 At the end of the 1999 season Bramley RLFC resigned from the Northern Ford Premiership after years of financial issues.
-The club applied to rejoin the Northern Ford Premiership in 2000 with the intention of becoming a feeder club for Leeds Rhinos and playing home games at Farsley Celtics Throstle Nest however they were rejected in favour of a bid from Gateshead Thunder.
+The club applied to rejoin the Northern Ford Premiership in 2000 with the intention of becoming a feeder club for Leeds Rhinos and playing home games at football club Farsley's Throstle Nest.
+However, they were rejected in favour of a bid from Gateshead Thunder.

-A new supporter owned club was quickly formed and applied again the join the Northern Ford Premiership in 2001 which would have seen the club playing out of Farsley Celtics Throstle Nest stadium, however the RFL rejected the bid over the ground not meeting minimum standards.
+A new supporter owned club was quickly formed and applied again the join the Northern Ford Premiership in 2001 which would have seen the club playing out of Farsley Celtics Throstle Nest stadium.
+However the RFL rejected the bid over the ground not meeting minimum standards.

-The new club tried again to apply to play in the newly formed third division National League Two in 2003, this time ground sharing with Morley Rugby Union Club.
-The club was once again rejected despite the ground meeting minimum standards, the RFL were unhappy the club was playing outside of Bramley.
-In the end the RFL accepted the club into National League Three, the highest level of amateur rugby league, for the 2004 season.
+The new club tried again to apply to play in the newly formed third division National League Two in 2003, this time sharing a ground with Morley Rugby Union Club.
+The club was once again rejected despite the ground meeting minimum standards; the RFL were unhappy the club was playing outside of Bramley.
+In the end, the RFL accepted the club into National League Three, the highest level of amateur rugby league, for the 2004 season.